Hyperpolarized carbon-13 MRI: Hyperpolarization

-Hyperpolarization of ¹³C for MRI is typically achieved using either dissolution Dynamic nuclear polarization (dDNP) or parahydrogen-induced polarization (PHIP).
+Hyperpolarization of ^{13}C for MRI is typically achieved using either dissolution dynamic nuclear polarization (dDNP) or parahydrogen-induced polarization (PHIP).
 Although "brute force" polarization methods also exist, they are far less commonly used.

-In dDNP, imaging agents such as ¹³C-pyruvate are physically mixed (but not chemically reacted) with a stable free radical known as a polarizing agent (PA).
+In dDNP, imaging agents such as ^{13}C-pyruvate are physically mixed (but not chemically reacted) with a stable free radical known as a polarizing agent (PA).
 This mixture is cooled to cryogenic temperatures (~1 K) and subjected to a strong magnetic field (~3 T), which causes the unpaired electron of the PA to become highly polarized.
-Microwave radiation is then applied near the electron resonance frequency, enabling the transfer of polarization from the electron to the ¹³C nuclei via hyperfine coupling (for more details on polarization transfer mechanisms, see Dynamic nuclear polarization).
+Microwave radiation is then applied near the electron resonance frequency, enabling the transfer of polarization from the electron to the ^{13}C nuclei via hyperfine coupling (for more details on polarization transfer mechanisms, see Dynamic nuclear polarization).

 In PHIP, hydrogen gas is cooled—typically to 77 K by passing it through a liquid nitrogen bath—resulting in a substantial population difference between the singlet (parahydrogen) and triplet (orthohydrogen) spin states.
 This difference, known as singlet order (SO), is long-lived and serves as a reservoir of polarization.
-Parahydrogen is then chemically added to molecules such as ¹³C-pyruvate, and the singlet order is converted into ¹³C polarization using tailored radiofrequency (RF) pulses.
+Parahydrogen is then chemically added to molecules such as ^{13}C-pyruvate, and the singlet order is converted into ^{13}C polarization using tailored radiofrequency (RF) pulses.